Skip to main contentSkip to footer

 About the JCRO

-The Joint Clinical Research Office functions as a 'one-stop-shop' for clinical research studies involving one of the partner Universities and an NHS Trust.
+The Joint Clinical Research Office functions as a 'one-stop-shop' for Researchers to access support for health and care research studies involving one of the partner Universities and any NHS Trust or care setting.

-The JCRO brings together expertise across partner organisations and provides practical support, management and advice across the clinical research lifecycle.
+Established in 2019, the JCRO brings together expertise across partner organisations and provides practical support, management and advice across the health and care research lifecycle, from grant application to study completion.

 The four partner organisations are: